mediamonks/fast-image-sequence/README.md

 # Fast Image Sequence Renderer

 The fast-image-sequence is a powerful package that allows you to display a sequence of images at a high frame rate on your website.
 It can be used to create smooth animations or video-like sequences from a series of images.
+Zero dependencies.

 The FastImageSequence supports various options for customizing the behaviour of the image sequence, such as preloading all images, using a worker to handle tar files, and more.